-I found that spraying halfway through cooking gets the best crisp on most foods.
+I found that spraying with oil halfway through cooking gets the best crisp on most foods.
 I tend to wait and spray halfway through cooking unless it’s an item that doesn’t need spraying, like fatty meats.
 Coated food items should be sprayed.
 Also, spray any dry flour spots that still appear halfway through air frying.

 #8.
 Water/Bread in the bottom stops white smoke

 If you’re cooking greasy food in your air fryer, don’t be surprised if you see some white smoke shooting out the unit.
 To solve it, just pour a little (around 2Tbsp) of water in the bottom of the basket.
 It will stop the smoke and your food will continue to cook.

 Some people place a slice of bread in the bottom of the unit to soak up any grease when preparing items that may sputter a lot of grease, like bacon.

 #9.
 Be careful of small light items in the air fryer

 Each Air fryer unit comes with a powerful fan on top of the unit.
 This causes some lighter weighed items to get swept up in the fan which can be dangerous.
 I once tried to make fried egg roll wrappers and it almost became a disaster.
 I am hopeful to try it again once I figure out how to stop the flying around.

 #10.
 Adjust the Temperature for Certain Foods

 It can sometimes be tempting to crank the heat for the Air Fryer to the highest temp to let it run but be careful as some foods can dry out quickly.
 A good rule of thumb is to modify the temperature and time from how long you would typically make it in the oven.
 I like to go 30 degrees below and cut the time by about 20%.
 For example, if you cooked brownies at 350 degrees Fahrenheit for 20 minutes in the oven, cut the degrees on the Air Fryer to 320 degrees and cook for about 16 minutes.